growly/bfg/src/atoms/README.md

 is not concerned with the details of a particular component. `Tile`s do need to worry about how to piece and route other components together, but not much more than that.

-Where is my Remarkable?
-I should be writing this down.